neqto: Docs

 Add a Template

-1. Go to the "Templates" resource page.
+1. Navigate to the "Templates" resource page.

 2. In the upper right-hand corner, click the "Add Template" button.

-4. Click "save" at the bottom of the dialogue.
+4. Click "Save" at the bottom of the dialogue.

 Edit or Delete a Template

-1. Go to the "Templates" resource page.
+1. Navigate to the "Templates" resource page.

-2. Find the template you wish to edit or delete and click the gear icon.
+2. Find the Template you wish to edit or delete and click the gear icon.

 To Edit

-1. Edit the necessary details.
+1. Edit the settings as necessary.

-2. Click "save" at the bottom of the dialogue.
+2. Click "Save" at the bottom of the dialogue.

 To Delete

-2. Enter the templates name to confirm, then click the "Delete" button.
+2. Enter the Templates name to confirm, then click the "Delete" button.

-A single template card.
+A single Template card.

 Trigger Commands on a Template

-Via the "Control Center Menu" accessible from the list of Templates, you can quickly send commands to all nodes that belong to a template.
+Via the "Control Center Menu" accessible from the list of Templates, you can quickly send commands to all Nodes that belong to a Template.

-A single template card, with the menu for the commands visible.
+A single Template card, with the menu for the commands visible.

 The following commands are supported: